 I. Eligibility for redeployment

-Staff will be eligible for redeployment when they are in the following situations:
+Staff will be eligible for priority access to redeployment through the redeployment register when they are in the following situations:

 been formally confirmed as "at risk" of redundancy following the completion of consultation